 If you have just discovered dropshipping then the chances are that it is probably the model involving AliExpress products.
 Using Aliexpress for drop shipping comes with some great advantages.
-You have access to literally hundreds of thousands of product at wholesale prices.
+You have access to literally hundreds of thousands of products at wholesale prices.
 But there are also downsides such as long shipping times (which leads to angry customers) and unreliable suppliers.

 But this article isn’t aimed at discrediting the AliExpress dropshipping model.
-In fact, I made my first six figure income online using Aliexpress for drop shipping.
+In fact, I made my first six-figure income online using Aliexpress for dropshipping.

 Instead, this article will outline another method of Dropshipping known as High Ticket Dropshipping (HTDS).

 When dropshipping from AliExpress, most teachers advise sourcing a product that you can sell for $20-$50.
 This is classified as “Low Ticket Drop Shipping” (LTDS) and uses sweet spot pricing aimed to trigger the impulse buying instinct in the consumer.

 You’re looking at $3000-$4000 profit a month from only 10 sales!